Robot police dog returns to NYPD despite earlier criticism

 “A few loud people were opposed to it and we took a step back,” the mayor said.
 “That is not how I operate.
 I operate on looking at what’s best for the city.”

-Adams said the remote-controlled, 70-pound (32-kilo) Digidog will be deployed in risky situations like hostage standoffs starting this summer.
+Adams said the remote-controlled, 70-pound (32-kilogram) Digidog will be deployed in risky situations like hostage standoffs starting this summer.

 “If you have a barricaded suspect, if you have someone that’s inside a building that is armed, instead of sending police in there, you send Digidog in there,” he said.
 “So these are smart ways of using good technologies.”